-Nathan obtained a Bachelor's degree from the Massachusetts Institute of Technology in 2015, majoring in Mechanical Engineering.
-During his work at MIT, he focused on 3D printing at multiple scales, including microscale 3D printing of single biological cells, and large scale 3D printing of buildings.
-Nathan is currently pursuing a PhD degree at Stanford University, focusing on how machine learning can be applied to autonomous vehicle control.
+Nathan obtained a Bachelor's degree from the Massachusetts Institute of Technology in 2015 and a Master's degree from Stanford in 2017, majoring in Mechanical Engineering.
+During his work at MIT, he focused on 3D printing at multiple scales, including micro-scale 3D printing of single biological cells, and large-scale 3D printing of buildings.
+Nathan is currently pursuing a PhD degree at Stanford University, focusing on integrating machine learning and vehicle control at the limits of friction.